Firstly, the “50 greatest inventions of all time” list is clearly going to be very subjective.

 Fortunately, the creation of the text message changed communication forever.

 Now, most of us use these easy messages every single day to communicate important information, share funny stories, and talk with loved ones.

-Text messages now come in many different forms today.
 And they help us all to stay away from awkward phone calls!

 Interesting reading – A Brief History of Text Messaging by Mobivity.

 Did you know that it was originally used on a 10-pack of Juicy Fruit gum?